Cowes: Early history

 In earlier centuries the two settlements were much smaller and known as East and West Shamblord or Shamelhorde, the East being the more significant settlement.

 The Isle of Wight was a target of attempted French invasions, and there were notable incursions.
-Henrician Castles were built in both settlements in the sixteenth century.
+Henrician castles were built in both settlements in the sixteenth century.
 The west fort in Cowes still survives to this day, albeit without the original Tudor towers, as Cowes Castle.
 The fort built in East Cowes is believed to have been similar but was abandoned c.
 1546 and since destroyed.

-The seaport at Cowes, Isle of Wight was the first stop on English soil before crossing the Atlantic Ocean with many ships loaded with Germans and Swiss passengers leaving from Rotterdam going to the New World destination of the port City of Philadelphia, Pennsylvania.
-These Germans and Swiss passengers were going to become British subjects in Colonial America, and the English captains made a written record of the stop in Cowes, England.
+The seaport at Cowes was the first stop on English soil before crossing the Atlantic Ocean with many ships loaded with German and Swiss passengers leaving from Rotterdam and going to the New World destination of Philadelphia, Pennsylvania.
+These passengers were going to become British subjects in Colonial America, and the English captains made a written record of the stop in Cowes.

 Royal patronage creates a yachting centre

-It is believed that the building of an 80-ton, 60-man vessel called Rat o' Wight on the banks of the river Medina in 1589 for the use of Queen Elizabeth I sowed the seed for Cowes to grow into a world-renowned centre of boat-building.
+It is believed that the building of an 80-ton, 60-man vessel called Rat o' Wight on the banks of the river Medina in 1589 for the use of Queen Elizabeth I sowed the seed for Cowes to grow into a world-renowned centre of boatbuilding.
 However, seafaring for recreation and sport remained the exception rather than the rule until much later.
 It was not until the reign of keen sailor George IV that the stage was set for the heyday of Cowes as 'The Yachting Capital of the World.'
 In 1826 the Royal Yacht Squadron organised a three-day regatta for the first time and the next year the king signified his approval of the event by presenting a cup to mark the occasion.
 This became known as Cowes Regatta and it soon grew into a four-day event that always ended with a fireworks display.

 The opium clippers Nina (1852), Eamont (1853) and Wild Dayrell (1854) were built in Cowes.